spcourse/python/en/loops/for/practice/contents.md

 **Exercise 3** Write a for-loop that loops over the numbers 0 up to and including 100 with steps of 4 and adds them all together.
 Print the result.

+**Exercise 4** Write a for-loop that prints the following:

+    10
+    8
+    6
+    4
+    2

 ## Solutions
 Below you can find some solutions.